The ASUS VG258QR is a particularly great gaming monitor for those who are looking for a good backlight strobing implementation.

 In comparison to the standard 25″ 1080p 144Hz 1ms models, the ASUS VG258QR also offers a slightly higher 165Hz refresh rate.
 Plus, it is G-SYNC compatible and has a backlight strobing technology.

-Continue reading to find out whether these premium features are worth the extra cost and what alternatives are there.
+Continue reading to find out whether these premium characteristics are worth the extra cost and what alternatives are there.

-Overall, the colors are a bit better while the image is slightly brighter in comparison to the previous-generation 24″ 1080p 144Hz TN models, but it’s still not as good as that of equally-priced IPS and VA models.
+Overall, the colors are a bit better while the image is a tad brighter compared to the previous-generation 24″ 1080p 144Hz TN models, but the quality is still not as good as that of equally-priced IPS and VA models.

 1080p resolution offers a decent pixel density (90 pixels per inch) on a 24.5″ screen of the ASUS VG258QR 165Hz gaming monitor.

 The details are not as clear as they are on 24″-27″ 1440p 144Hz TN models, but 1080p is also considerably less demanding to drive, thus allowing you to reach higher frame rates more easily.

 We didn’t detect any dead/stuck pixels on our unit, nor was there any other defects such as excessive backlight bleeding.
 The backlight of the monitor is flicker-free, and there’s a low-blue light filter for those concerned about their ocular health.